open-dynaMIX/raiseorlaunch/README.rst

                             command to execute.
 If omitted, -c, -s or -t will be used (lower-case).
 Careful: The command will not be checked prior to execution!
-      -w WORKSPACE, --workspace WORKSPACE
+      --no-startup-id       use --no-startup-id when running command with exec -w WORKSPACE, --workspace WORKSPACE
                             workspace to use
       -r, --scratch         use scratchpad
       -i, --ignore-case     ignore case when comparing
       -d, --debug           display debug messages
       -v, --version         show program's version number and exit

 Examples
 --------